nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("specifyingRequirements-useCases-introduction") }}">

 The technique of _use cases_ (don't confuse with _user stories_) covered below is another widely used technique.
-However, we only cover it briefly (i.e., you'll learn _what_ it is but not _how_ to use it) to lower to module workload.
+However, we only cover it briefly (i.e., you'll learn _what_ it is but not _how_ to use it) to lower to course workload.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Requirements: Use Cases") }}">